Drizzle2156/Billy-N-self-learning-Python/README.md

-16 is not done yet
+I am not done with the Lesson 16 Challenges yet

 The next topics I will go over are
 17 - Lambda & Higher Order Functions